The 2026 Flight Hacking Guide: How to Pay Less for Airfare

 In 2026, prices fluctuate hourly.
 You cannot monitor them manually.

 • The Setup: Search for your ideal route.
-Click the “Get Price Alerts” bell icon.
+Click the “Get Price Alerts” on Skyscanner bell icon.

 • The Strategy: Set alerts for 3 different variations of your trip (e.g., JFK to LHR, EWR to LHR, JFK to LGW).
 Let the bot do the hunting.
 When your phone buzzes with a 15% drop, book immediately.
 Do not wait for your spouse to get home.
 Book now, cancel within 24 hours if you need to (most jurisdictions mandate a 24-hour free cancellation window).